What makes Phi Sigma Pi different from other fraternities on campus?

 Do I have to attend all of the Rush events?

 Attendance at Rush events is not mandatory, although it is strongly recommended to attend as many Rush events as possible; if you're going to miss an event we highly suggest you email our Recruitment Advisor at email@example.com to let us know that you are still interested.
-Rush is a time for you to meet the Brothers and for the Brothers to get to know you.
-The more Brothers you talk to, the easier it will be for us to gauge your potential fit for the fraternity.
+Rush is a time for you to meet the Members and for the Members to get to know you.
+The more Members you talk to, the easier it will be for us to gauge your potential fit for the fraternity.
 However, other obligations will not be held against you.
 If you absolutely cannot make it to any Rush events, but would still like an opportunity to interview, please email our Recruitment Advisor and we can work out an arrangement with you.